Animal Use Protocols using REMO

 To sign up for training, for additional information on ethics educational requirements, or for assistance with REMO system access, please see the Education, Training & User Support section of our website.
 You can also Contact Us directly at any time for further assistance.

-We recommend that you submit an AUP approximately 60 days prior to when you plan to begin your animal use activity.
+We recommend that you submit an AUP at least 90 days prior to when you plan to begin your animal use activity.
 This will normally allow sufficient time for all required reviews and approvals (e.g. facility; biohazard, chemical and radiation safety; and ACUC review processes).
 Submission deadlines for ACUC meetings can be found on the description pages for each of the Animal Care and Use Committees.

 Environment, Health & Safety Compliance

 AUPs are reviewed by the Department of Environment, Health and Safety (EHS) for biohazard, radioisotope, chemical and other safety concerns as part of the protocol review process.
 The EHS approval process confirms that the research group conducting the AUP and the site where the work will be conducted have the proper certifications to work safely with the hazards involved in the protocol.